euc-dev/ws1-sdk-intelligence/docs/Android/crittercism-config.md

 ### getPreserveQueryStringPatterns ()

-Returns a copy of the list of URL string patterns for which the query strings will be preserved when Network Insights data is sent to Workspace ONE Intelligence.
-URLs that are not in this list will have their query strings removed before Network Insights data is sent to Workspace ONE Intelligence.
+Returns a copy of the list of URL string patterns for which the query strings will be preserved when Network Insights data is sent to Omnissa Intelligence.
+URLs that are not in this list will have their query strings removed before Network Insights data is sent to Omnissa Intelligence.

 **Declaration**